Dispersive analysis of the $\pi^+ \pi^-$ production at the CMD3 experiment and the compatibility with muon pair production measurement by KLOE2 and the pion form factor by JLAB: Fit for and the inflated error

 \section{Fit for $\sigma_h$ and the inflated error}

-Mutual incompatibilities in data originating from various experiments are indicative of systematic errors.
+Mutual incompatibilities in data from various experiments are indicative of systematic errors.
 The methods used to determine experimental cross sections differ greatly.
-Uncertainties can originate from the new, not yet widely used method (note, the luminosity is obtained from modern laser facilities used in CMD3 experiment), or from approximations made in the Initial State Radiation methods, or from uncertainties in determining Bhabha scaterring, which is widely used to estimate the luminosity of electron and positron beams.
-Systematic uncertainties, whether recognized or of unknown origin, consequently complicate standard $\chi^2 $ analysis, when applied to combined data.
+Uncertainties can originate from a new method that is not yet widely used.
+Conversely, examples of long-period systematics are also known.
+The determination of the neutron lifetime, the charged kaon mass, and the measurement of the Newtonian constant are known examples \cite{TRAMAX2025,ERHER2020} .
+Systematic uncertainties, presented at measurement at continuous intervals (with the pion form factor being an example), complicate standard $chi^2$ analysis when applied to combined data.

 In the present paper the experimental error propagation is facilitated by the introduction of semi-stochastic inflated error (IE).
 When an inflated error ${\bar \sigma_I}$, is appropriately defined, it can serve as a partial accounting of systematic error, even when the error is not well-determined, in a statistical sense.
 Given the absence of a consensus definition in the existing literature, we propose a novel approach to define IE through the fit $\sigma_{fit}$ of data $\sigma_h$ : the inflated error ${\bar \sigma_I}$ is defined such that we get exactly (by requirement) $\chi_I^2=1$ in a theoretically allowed space of the cross sections $\sigma_{fit}(E) $ and inflated error functions ${\bar \sigma}_I(E)$ through minimization of the following quantity \be \chi_c^2=\sum_j \frac{[\sigma_{h_c}(E_j)-\sigma_{fit, c}(E_j)]^2}{{\bar \sigma_{I,c}}^2(E_j)} \, . \ee where $c$ stands for a given hadron production channel and $E_j$ is the total energy of positron-electron pair.